leclubme/leclubme.github.io/_posts/2018-04-28-marketing-advisor.md

 ### About us 📖

-Premium markups, quality issues, limited selection, overwhelming choice - we believe that beauty shopping is broken.
+Premium markups, quality issues, geo-discrimination, overwhelming choice - we believe that online shopping is broken.
 So we decided to build a company to fix that.
 We gather product data from various sources, then analyze it using AI, enabling shoppers to quickly find and order what they need, while being confident that they get a great offer.
-We aim at combining the largest product selection with tools to make personalized choice hassle-free and fast.
+We aim at combining the largest product selection with tools to make personalized choice hassle-free, safe and fast.

 We are a funded eCommerce startup that fully embraces remote work and puts people over processes.
 Our MVP is currently in a private beta.